varnishcache/varnish-cache/doc/sphinx/reference/vsl.rst

 generated messages.
 The [core] messages are described in detail below, see the individual VMOD documentation for messages from VMODs.

+[core] Conditional fetch wait for streaming object
+	The backend answered 304 Not Modified on a conditional fetch using an object that has not yet been fully fetched as the stale template object.
+This can only happen when the TTL of the object is less than the time it takes to fetch it.
+The fetch is halted until the stale object is fully fetched, upon which the new object is created as normal.
+While waiting, any grace time on the stale object will be in effect.

 HISTORY
 =======